Please email firstname.lastname@example.org for further information.

 Residential building activity is measured through building consents issued by the Council for new dwellings.
 Some dwellings are replacements for demolished dwellings, while other dwellings are adding to the available housing stock.

-Before the earthquakes, there were an average 68 new dwellings consented per year in the Four Avenues.
-Since the earthquakes, this has increased to just over 100 dwellings consented per year.
+In the 20 years before the earthquakes, there were an average of 71 new dwellings consented per year in the Four Avenues.
+Since the earthquakes, this has increased to 114 dwellings consented per year (until June 2018).

 Dwellings in the Four Avenues are dominated by two or more units which are joined together as town houses or apartment buildings (70% of all dwellings).
 This is the opposite to the whole of Christchurch, where 73% of dwellings are separate houses.

 Dwellings are generally smaller in the Four Avenues than the rest of the city, reflecting the types of dwellings found there.
 Two thirds of dwellings in the Four Avenues have one or two bedrooms, whereas this figure is 28% for all of Christchurch, and two thirds of the city's dwellings have 3 or more bedrooms.

 Generally the majority of growth in dwellings in the Four Avenues since 1986 has been in 2 and 3 bedroom dwellings.
 The earthquakes had the greatest impact on one and two bedroom dwellings, which declined by 46 and 29% respectively.

 The 2017 Life In Christchurch survey found residents living in the central city have the same level of satisfaction with living in their neighbourhoods as people living elsewhere in Christchurch city, with 86% satisfaction.